 Eva Kekou: I would like to start this interview with this quote which seems to be significant for your work and in particular the recent one – the secret race film and discussion at Goethe Institut Washington.
 As you well state in your event invite: “It was pure coincidence that for a few days in the summer of 2013, two unrelated events simultaneously dominated the major headlines in the German press: the monitoring and spying scandal of 2013, triggered by Edward Snowden’s leaks of National Security Agency top-secret classified documents, and the official acknowledgement of the prevalence of doping in competitive sports, best symbolized by Lance Armstrong’s televised confession.”
 What is the significance of surveillance in a globalized social and political context and where is the place of art within it?
 There are obvious reasons you decided to launch this in Washington through Goethe but I would like you to comment on this.

 Tobias Rosenberger: Surveillance and espionage are as old as civilization.
-Power was always constructed, maintained, and expanded through the monitoring, categorization, repression and exclusion of people.
+Power was always constructed, maintained, and expanded through monitoring, categorising, repressing, and excluding people.
 We all know that the digital apparatus opens a new world of possibilities to organize, quantify and control life and society in a before unknown scale, speed and efficiency.
 While I agree that we need early warning models to anticipate and fight cruelty and injustice whenever possible, I don’t believe that we can draw a sharp border between an evil surveillance that fuels unfair and inhuman systems and a necessary one that pretends to save dignity and a lawful order.
 The challenges of our time can no longer be met by elitism and secretiveness, but require the joint efforts from the middle of society.
 An independent art that rejects the simple desire for (self-)confirmation does not only open a non-biased discursive space for critical reflection, but it also has the potential to demask and break the mechanisms of power, as long as it takes its audience seriously.
 But to be able to do so, art also has to find its audience.

 EK: It occurs to me that place and space play a very important role in your work and inspiration.
 How do these relate with each other with pieces of your work in a globalized and mobile network underlined by politics?